-To highlight early-career researchers across the world, the FNR is running a social media and website campaign, and is actively looking to hear from PhD or Postdoc researchers with a connection to Luxembourg.
-This is an opportunity for early-career researchers to showcase their work, and inspire students who may be considering a career in research.
-Submissions still being accepted!
+To highlight early-career researchers across the world, the FNR runs the annual Spotlight on Young Researchers campaign, as part of this is calling on PhD or Postdoc researchers with a connection to Luxembourg to share their story!
+This is an opportunity for early-career researchers to showcase their work, and inspire others who may be considering a career in research.

 If you are an early career researcher (PhD / Postdoc) with a connection to Luxembourg and are or have previously been funded by the FNR to some extent, we ask you to take part in our campaign by sending us photos, videos, quotes and stories related to your research.
 The submissions will be used as the base for an article which will be shared on FNR’s social media channels (Facebook, Twitter, LinkedIn), as well as on the FNR website’s FNR Highlights section and newsletter FNR Info, our weekly e-newsletter.